TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-unabletodelete-acc-not-created.md

 ﻿<properties
-pageTitle="Unable to delete storage account because it was not successfully created" description="Cannot delete storage account because it was not successfully created" infoBubbleText="See details on the right" service="microsoft.storage" resource="storage"
+pageTitle="Unable to delete storage account because it was not successfully created" description="Cannot delete storage account that was not successfully created" infoBubbleText="See details on the right" service="microsoft.storage" resource="storage"